chuckySF/Rent-A-Dog/README.md

 * Build schedule availability widget.
 * Add Dog schedule-availability widget to add Dog screen.
 #### Week 4
-* Add User schedule-availability widget to on app sign in
-* Add User schedule-availability widget to nav bar on home
+* Add User schedule-availability modal to home screen.
+*Display modal on sign in and nav button edit schedule click
-* Query all Users with schedule-available dogs in the area near you limited by distance ** Store all relevant Dogs in the tab bar controller
+* Query all Users with schedule-available dogs in the area near you limited by distance
+* Store all relevant Dogs in the tab bar controller

 #### Week 5
 _starting the polish_